Update: I have updated the tables with data to include data for all of 2017 and 2018; along with, data up through the show that taped on 2019-09-05.

 The following table shows the panel gender mix for each year that the show has been on.
 The columns represent: shows with an all male panel (0 female, 3 male), shows with a panel with just one female panelist, shows with a panel with two female panelists, shows with an all female panel.

-The data represented in the table includes show data up through the Wait Wait that aired on July 15, 2017.
+The data represented in the table includes show data up through the Wait Wait that taped on 2019-09-05 that will air on 2019-09-07.
 Any Best Of and/or Repeat shows are not included as they are compilation shows with multiple panels.

 As you can see, the panel mix has been quite male heavy, with a total of 712 shows containing a two male, one female panel versus just 190 shows containing a two female, one male panel.
 That said, there has never been an all male panel on the show.

 I took another look at the data to see how many unique (or distinct) panelists have been on the show over the years.
 The following table breaks that down:

 For the most part, the show has had more unique male panelists appear on the show compared to unique female panelists.
 The only time where that wasn’t the case was back in 1999.
 Interestingly, the year that had the first all female panel, 2015, also had the heaviest set of unique male panelists, 18, compared to unique female panelists, 10.

 I have zero authority to say why the panel mix has been so male dominated; but, my guesses on why that might be the case include, in no particular order:

 - A male dominated pool of panelists that Wait Wait has to pull from